 Understanding Trauma & PTSD

 Trauma isn’t just something that happened in the past—it’s how our minds and bodies had to adapt to survive.
-Trauma shapes the very way we relate to ourselves, others, and our emotions.
+Trauma shapes the way we relate to ourselves, others, and our emotions.

 Avoidance keeps the trauma alive.

-Healing happens when you stop running.
+Healing happens when we stop running.

 The goal isn’t to relive the trauma—but to resolve its impact.